 King Alfred (Narcissus 'King Alfred') daffodils are everybody's friend.
 They have classic bright golden flowers, with open, frilled trumpets heralding the return of spring through gardens and out only roadside verges and under hedges.

 Alone, or in our Naturalising Mix, King Alfred - which holds the RHS Award of Garden merit is a super daffodil for creating large drifts in lawns, borders, wooded areas or containers.
 With a pedigree of over 100 years this charming yellow flowering bulb is sure to delight gardeners.
+See the full range of narcissus and daffodil bulbs we have available for sale.

 Plant bulbs in autumn (August-November) at about twice their own depth, in full sun or partial shade.
 They can be planted in clumps, for a more natural look but avoid planting very closely or you may inhibit flowering.
 Keep the bulbs around 10cm apart for best results.
-They do multiply under ground so the gaps will soon fill in.
+They do multiply underground so the gaps will soon fill in.

 They prefer well-drained soils and full sun (flowers will tend to face into the sunshine) but are very adaptable and will tolerate most situations apart from boggy, wet soils and shade.